-Selective serotonin reuptake inhibitors (SSRIs) are clinically defined by WebMD as an antidepressant medication which enhances nerve cells functions within the human brain.
+Selective serotonin reuptake inhibitors (SSRIs) are clinically defined as an antidepressant medication which enhances nerve cells functions within the human brain.
 As the clinical definition states, this form of medication is used to treat depression and can only be prescribed by a licensed doctor.

 This is where SSRIs enter the equation.

 As previously stated, selective serotonin reuptake inhibitors focus on boosting nerve cell functions within the human brain.
 More specifically, SSRIs hone in on the nerve cells which impact feelings and emotions, also known as neurotransmitters.
 One neurotransmitter which plays an integral role in the human brain and emotions is known as serotonin.